J. Parker Fauntleroy

 Recognitions & Distinctions

-• Recognized in The Best Lawyers in America® (2024–2026): Commercial Litigation
+• Recognized in The Best Lawyers in America® for Commercial Litigation (2024–2026)

-• Named a Texas Super Lawyer in Construction Litigation by Thomson Reuters (2018–2025).
-Each year, no more than 5 percent of lawyers in the state are selected to receive this honor.
+• Named a Texas Super Lawyer in Construction Litigation by Thomson Reuters (2018, 2019, 2024–2025)

 Representative Experience

 • Successfully defended a general contractor in a jury trial in Jefferson County, Texas, in which the Owner of a Beaumont Refinery had asserted a $15,000,000.00 claim for welding defects and delays against the general contractor.
-The Owner ultimately settled with the general contractor after three weeks of testimony before foregoing its claims and agreeing to pay the general contractor the majority of the general contractor’s $2,500,000.00 counterclaim.
+The Owner ultimately settled with the general contractor after three weeks of testimony, foregoing its claims and agreeing to pay the general contractor the majority of the general contractor’s $2,500,000.00 counterclaim.

 • Successfully represented a subcontractor who provided materials for a wind farm in Cameron County, Texas, against a general contractor.
 After a five-day arbitration, the Panel rejected the general contractor’s claims for delays and defects and awarded COKINOS’ client the totality of its claim against the general contractor in an amount exceeding $2,000,000.00.